Scotch Quarter Practice

 - Patients cannot specify a time to be called. - If you request a specific GP you will be informed that it may not necessarily be the specified GP who calls you back.

 INFORMATION REGARDING NORTHERN COVID CENTRES

 Patients who are triaged by their GP and who feel that their symptoms require further investigation will be asked to attend their closest Covid Centre.
-For patients in East Antrim area this has been designated as Antrim Adult Centre.
+For patients in East Antrim area this has been designated as Ballymena DUC Centre.

 Please note you should NOT attend the Covid Centre without an appointment being

 pre-arranged by your GP or Dalriada Urgent Care.

 The following link will provide you with some information of what to expect when you visit the Covid Centre: